pevers/parkiet/collector/README.md

 ```

 On top of it it is fast.
 Disfluencies are marked as `[*]` so we don't have the exact disfluency but at least we have a better alignment.
 We don't have the speaker identification.
-So we should use something like pyannote to identify the speaker embedding after processing the audio. _Warning_: whisper-timestamped can get off-rails for long audio files, we should split it up and stitch it together.
+So we should use something like pyannote to identify the speaker embedding after processing the audio. _Warning_: Whisper can get off-rails for long audio files, we should split it up and stitch it together.

 We need to annotate data to have the disfluencies as well.

-### Fine-tuning Whisper for Disfluencies
+### Fine-tuning Whisper for Disfluencies and Speech Events

-As a first start we fine-tune the Whisper model on the AudioSet dataset to have the actual disfluencies.

-We then use this model to collect more data for annotation.
+We can use the Crisper Whisper model to collect data with the inclusion of disfluencies.
+It works good enough for Dutch.
+Then we can use an event tagger, such as Whisper-AT to collect the speech events and merge them back in the transcript.
+This should result in prompts that work for our model.
+We should then send it for annotation to fix any issues and then use the data to fine-tune Whisper.

 ### Research Papers